mathieucarbou/YaSolR/docs/index.md

 #### Temperature (optional)

-Measuring the temperature of the water tanker is important to ve able to trigger automatic heating based on temperature thresholds, or stop the routing if the temperature i reached.
+Measuring the temperature of the water tanker is important to be able to trigger automatic heating based on temperature thresholds, or stop the routing if the temperature i reached.

 This can also be done: